coldfusioncsr/mega/WILDCARD.md

 # Token & Wildcard strategy

+Wildcard is the key to `Less for More`.

 ## Token donation
 Tokens that each member should be able to collect per season
 ||&#x1F4D8;Season events|&#x1F4D9;Daily bonus (Event/Odd)|&#x1F4D7;Milestone rewards|Total collectible|85%+50%PC|100%+100%PC|